noureldeen-cpu/My_University_project/README.md

 # Welcome to My Project
-## If you have any ideaes for my project tell me
+## If you have any idea for my project, tell me